- UCAS Code: H302

 Study abroad is an option for all our courses.
 The named degree (Mechanical Engineering with International Study) ensures that the international study experience is recognised in the title of the degree award.

 What you’ll study

-The majority of our students follow five-year MEng courses.
+The majority of students studying a Mechanical Engineering degree follow five-year MEng courses.
 All students experience the same learning pace in the first two years and BEng students can, and often do, transfer to the MEng programme.

 Students learn about the fundamental principles and concepts of the following topics:

 Engineering science content is integrated through the Design and Application classes.
 You'll also choose elective classes.

 You'll focus on the mainstream core of engineering subjects, together with Applied Mathematics and Information Technology.
 The Engineering Science element includes:

 - thermodynamics and fluid dynamics

 You may also choose elective modules, developing areas such as language skills or business management.

 Design is the central theme of studies in third-year.
 You'll undertake design exercises and supporting engineering science modules relevant to your degree.
 There's also the opportunity to spend some or all of Year 3 studying abroad on a compatible course.